subratamondal1/web-dev/README.md

 Sets the font family of the weight.

 ### Specificity
+CSS specificity is a way of determining which CSS rule applies to an element when there are multiple rules that match it.
+The rule with the highest specificity value wins and overrides the others.
+Specificity values are calculated based on the type and number of selectors in the rule, such as IDs, classes, elements, pseudo-classes, and pseudo-elements.

+#### Styling CSS elements (Recommended)
+You have multiple ways to reference an HTML element for styling.
+* **Tag name**
+  * <div></div>
+  * div {color: red;}

+* Class name
+  * <div class="test"></div>
+  * .test{color:red;}

+* Id
+  * <div id="test"></div>
+  * #id{color: red;}

+#### How to be even more specific (Bad Practices & Not Recommended)
+* Current element and selector
+  * div.class

+* Multiple selectors on current element
+  * .header.title
+  * #main.button

+* Parent before the selector
+  * div .class
+  * .header #id

+* Important at the end
+  * color: red !important;

 ### Box Model
+The Box-Model in CSS is a way of describing how the size and layout of an HTML element are affected by its content, padding, border, and margin.
+The content is the innermost part of the box, followed by the padding, which creates space around the content.
+The border surrounds the padding, and the margin creates space outside the border.
+The total width and height of an element depend on the values of these four properties, as well as the display and box-sizing properties.

 ### Complex Properties
 ### Media Queries
 ### Sudo Selectors